 However, merely allowing your employees to work from home to get vanity points on LinkedIn and Glassdoor isn’t going to cut it.
 Instead, you need to go the extra mile to show you actually care about your team.

 This entails having daily check-ins with every individual (apart from team meetings), providing them with workstations, paying for their internet, and anything else that might support working in their remote environment.

 It’s important to note that this level of support for your remote employees should continue even after the pandemic subsides.

 A classic approach to management encourages showing up and doing work for a fixed number of hours.
 There’s nothing wrong with that.
 In fact, a survey revealed 33% of remote workers believed having a fixed schedule made them more productive.

-But the problem lies in using number of hours and other pointless KPIs – that don’t necessarily impact the business bottom line – to reward employees.
+But the problem lies in using the number of hours and other pointless KPIs – that don’t necessarily impact the business bottom line – to reward employees.

-If you’re new to managing remote teams, and are worried that you won’t be able to keep your employees engaged, satisfied, and productive, keep reading.
+If you’re new to managing remote teams and are worried that you won’t be able to keep your employees engaged, satisfied, and productive, keep reading.